SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm3.md

     }
     ```

-- List of Depths: Given a binary tree, design an algorithm which creates a linked list of all the nodes at each depth (e.g., if you have a tree with depth 0, you'll have 0 linked lists).
+- **List of Depths**: Given a binary tree, design an algorithm which creates a linked list of all the nodes at each depth (e.g., if you have a tree with depth 0, you'll have 0 linked lists).

   - This problem doesn't requires a **level-by-Ievel traversal**, we can **traverse the graph any way** (BFS/DFS), provided <u>we know which level (depth from the root) we're on</u> as we do so.
 So we can solve this using DFS by **passing level to the next recursive call**.

   - A hashmap / array / arraylist that **maps from level number to nodes** can be useful.

   - Both (BFS/DFS) run in **0(N) time**.
-We might think the second solution is more space efficient.
-The first solution uses 0(log N) recursive calls (in a balanced tree), each of which adds a new level to the stack.
-The second solution, which is iterative, does not require this extra space.
+BFS solution is more space efficient.
+DFS uses 0(log N) recursive calls (in a balanced tree), each of which adds a new level to the stack.
+BFS is iterative, does not require this extra space.
 However, both solutions require returning 0 (N) data.
 The extra 0 (log N) space usage from the recursive implementation is dwarfed by the O( N) data that must be returned.
 So while the first solution may actually use more data, they are <u>equally efficient when it comes to **"big 0:"**</u>

   - ```java
     //DFS